Step-by-Step Guide

 What are the benefits?

-• Your institution/alliance already has course data in ELM, OOAPI, Edu-API or OCCAPI: you can expose information on your programmes, courses and micro-credentials to a wider European audience with little extra effort.
-This can enhance your reach of potential learners and facilitate cooperation with others.
+• Your institution/alliance already has course data in ELM, OOAPI, Edu-API or OCCAPI: you can expose information on your programmes, courses and micro-credentials to a wider European audience without extra risks or costs – simply by making your data sources accessible to the QualityLink aggregator.

-• If you need to renew your institution’s or alliance’s public course catalogue, you can use the hosted QualityLink portal for easy deployment.
-You can also use and customise the QualityLink software yourself, as it is fully open source.
+• If you need to renew your institution’s or alliance’s public course catalogue, you can use the hosted QualityLink portal for easy deployment with minimal work required.

 What are the practical steps?